bdougie/gitActionTraction/README.md

 ## How do I watch?

-There will be a link to Youtube soon, for now please follow me on Twitter to get notified when the first video is released.
+There will be a link to Youtube soon, for now please [follow me on Twitter](https://twitter.com/bdougieYO) or the this repository to get notified when the first video is released.

 ## Where can I learn more about Actions?